komyg/rm-shop-v2/tutorial.md

 }
 ```

 Now run the `yarn gen-graphql` command to generate its types.
-Notice that we can get the `shoppingCart` without having to create a resolver, because the `shoppingCart` object is a direct child of the root query.
+Notice that we can get the `ShoppingCart` without having to create a resolver, because the `ShoppingCart` object is a direct child of the root query.

 ## Mutation resolvers

-Now we are going to create mutations that will handle increasing and decreasing the quantity of a Character.
+Now we are going to create mutations that will handle increasing and decreasing the quantity of a `Character`.
 First we should create a graphql file that will describe the mutation.
 Create the file: *graphql/increase-chosen-quantity.mutation.graphql* and paste the contents below:

 ```graphql
 mutation IncreaseChosenQuantity($input: ChangeProductQuantity!) {